Ian2020/offlinebooks/README.md

   accounting.attachments.read
 ```

-* Now you are ready to run offlinebooks:
+* Once you've completed the How To then you are ready to run offlinebooks:

 ```bash
 offlinebooks
 ```

-If it completes without error you'll find a new dir at `~/.offlinebooks`
+If it completes without error you'll find a new dir at
+`$XDG_DATA_HOME/offlinebooks` (probably `~/.local/share/offlinebooks`)
 containing the downloaded data for you to explore (see above).

 ## Troubleshooting